 Do you have recess?

 Yes, we have a daily recess block, but we call it "Park."
-Long-View learners spend an hour each day at a park near the school eating lunch and playing outdoors.
-We rarely find that weather prevents us from going to Park and we hardly ever tote balls, jump ropes, or other typical "recess accessories" to our shady spot under the heritage oaks at Pease Park.
+Long-View learners spend an hour each day at a beautiful 84 acre park near the school, eating lunch and playing outdoors.
+We rarely find that weather prevents us from going to Park (our mantra is “it’s not bad weather, it’s the wrong clothes”) and we hardly ever tote balls, jump ropes, or other typical "recess accessories" to our shady spot under the heritage oaks at Pease Park.
 We find our students love to be "free-range kids" and find their own fun through games they create, forts they build, animals they find hiding in the creek, or just moving their bodies at full speed.
+You can find us making up games around Stickworks, fishing for minnows in Shoal Creek, playing chess at a picnic table, or engaging in a lively soccer game in Custer’s Meadow.
+Read a blog on Park Time here.

 How are grade levels organized?

-Long-View offers mixed-age learning groups, typically with 2-3 year age bands.
+Long-View learners operate in mixed-age learning groups, which we call “bands.”
+Each band typically has a spread of 2-4 grade levels.
 Try not to think of this philosophy of mixed-age groups within the old-fashioned practice of "the older kids help support the younger kids" or "the ones who understand a topic teach the ones who are struggling."
 Neither of these represent the philosophy of Long-View.
 Mixed-age bands allow us to let go of assumptions related to ages and grade levels and ensure all children are stretching toward the highest expectations.
+We don’t want kids’ learning put in the box, following the thinking “you will only learn 2nd grade math because you are a 2nd grader.”
+We typically teach towards the high end of the band (and “high end” doesn’t equate with “eldest” every time).
+Our four bands are created in the beginning of the year and typically have color names (ex.
+“Indigo Band”).
+The band operates as a learning community across all subject areas.
+Bands don’t always stay intact across the year.
+Sometimes individual kids are moved and sometimes whole bands are moved around during the year.
+We are all about flexibility and we make changes as needed.

 What is "Campfire"?